BinalDesai/Data-Analysis-Projects/Leave-Analysis/README.md

 ## Project Overview
 This project is part of a data engineering exercise focused on analyzing employee leave data from a payroll system.

-The solution covers:
+The solution includes:
 - Business insight generation
-- Dimensional data modeling (star schema)
+- Dimensional modeling (star schema)
-- SQL-based transformation logic to build fact tables
+- SQL transformations to build fact tables

-The goal is to enable business owners to better understand employee leave behavior, approval processes, and workforce planning.
+The goal is to help business owners better understand employee leave behavior, approval processes, and workforce planning.

----

-## Problem Context

-Organizations need visibility into:
-- How employees use leave
-- Approval efficiency and delays
-- Workforce availability and planning risks

-The raw data alone is not sufficient for analysis, so a structured data model and metrics are required.

 ---